 Did you know that Australia has one of the highest per capita emissions of greenhouse gas in the world?
-Or that the construction, operation and maintenance of built environments is responsible for almost 25 percent of Australia's greenhouse gas emissions?
+Or that the construction, operation and maintenance of buildings is responsible for almost 25 percent of Australia's greenhouse gas emissions?

 As our population continues to grow, and more buildings are required, adopting green building practices and choosing sustainable building materials for our homes is one way that we can significantly reduce our carbon footprint and curb negative environmental impacts – protecting and preserving our planet for future generations.